tddpirate/dockerized-claudecode/README.md

 /permissions
 ```

-**Note:** Settings are stored per-project in `/home/claudeuser/.claude/<PROJECT_NAME>/`, so each project can have different permission configurations.
+**Note:** Each project gets its own volume mounted at `/home/node/.claude/`, so each project can have different permission configurations.
+OAuth credentials are shared across all projects via symlink to `/home/node/.claude-shared/.credentials.json`.

 ## 🔧 Authentication